nkosingaleka/appointment-booking-system/README.md

 Project created by Team 9C for the Software Engineering Theory and Practice module (2019-2020).
 Please reference the linked [project board](https://github.com/users/lewisknewton/projects/1).

-XAMPP was used as the local development and testing environment.
+XAMPP was used as the local development and testing environment, with [http://localhost/uni/setp](http://localhost/uni/setp) as the URL.
 Therefore, it is recommended that the project continues to be tested in the same way.

 ## The Team